zhaoweiyu-github/CondSig/README.md

 ### Installing the CondSigDetector workflow through conda

 CondSigDetector uses the [Miniconda3](http://conda.pydata.org/miniconda.html) package management system to harmonize all of the software packages.
-Users can install the full solution of CondSigDetector using the conda environment.
+Users can install the full solution of CondSigDetector using the conda environment, which may take several minutes.

 Use the following commands to install Minicoda3：
 ``` bash